ozbillwang/keycloak-compose/README.md

 docker ps -a
 docker rm -f keycloak-compose-kc2
 ```
-Check logs, you will only see one in Cluster pool now.
+Check logs, you will only see one member in Cluster pool now.

 >  Updating cache members list [b31f28d4c94a-31765], topology id 6